python10pm/fluentpy/README.txt

 • Augmented assignment is not an atomic operation—we just saw it throwing an exception after doing part of its job.

 In Python the convention is: if you modify something in place, you have to return None to "signal" that it changed the object inplace.

+20/12/2021.
+Bisect is very useful to perform searching of sorted sequences.
+You can use bisect_left or bisect_right.

+bisect.insort() allows to insert new elements into the sequence so that it will remain sorted.

+Arrays are very convenient because they are really fast.

+Numpy and Scipy are also very cool libraries.

+Deques are thread safe for multithreading applications.
+You can use LIFO or FIFO methods to insert at the begging or the end of the deque.